junxit/us-congress-bills-113/metadata.md

 - 2014-07-10 — Committee on the Judiciary.
 Reported by Senator Leahy with an amendment in the nature of a substitute.
 Without written report.
 - 2014-07-10 — Committee on the Judiciary.
 Reported by Senator Leahy with an amendment in the nature of a substitute.
 Without written report.
 - 2014-07-10 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 461.
+- 2014-07-15 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S4510-4511; text as passed Senate: CR S4510-4511)
+- 2014-07-15 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S4510-4511; text as passed Senate: CR S4510-4511)